Nitemaeric/drenv/README.md

   help [command]    display help for command
 ```

+### `drenv setup`

+This command will move the executable to your home directory and show instructions on how to add it to your `$PATH`.

+This allows you to call `drenv` from anywhere in your terminal.

 ### `drenv register <path>`

 This command will copy a local DragonRuby installation at the specified path